 Welcome to the Greenshowroom

 Like no other fashion event in Europe, the Greenshowroom stands for elegant designs and sustainable high-grade materials.
-Exclusive ambience, personal atmosphere and that certain extra something distinguish the extraordinary profile of the fair.
+The new location, the great Funkhaus Berlin, creates an exclusive ambience, personal atmosphere and that certain extra something distinguish the extraordinary profile of the fair.
 Look forward to fashion, beauty and lifestyle products of the highest standard.

 Jan ‘n June